UK Covid-19 infections hit two million but rate of increase may be slowing

 Just over 2.0 million people in private households in the UK are likely to have tested positive for coronavirus in the week to October 10, according to the Office for National Statistics (ONS).

-This is up 15% from 1.7 million in the previous week and is the highest total since the week to July 26.
+This is up 15% from 1.7 million in the previous week and is the highest total since the week to July 26 – though still some way below the peak of 3.8 million reached in early July, during the wave caused by the Omicron BA.4/BA.5 subvariants of the virus.

 While infections are continuing to increase in England and Wales, the trend is uncertain in Scotland and Northern Ireland.